The New Client Onboarding Questionnaire You'll Want to Send to Customers

 3. What's your business address?

-While you likely have this information on hand, it’s worth adding this question to your questionnaire.
+While you likely have this information, adding this question to your questionnaire is worth it.
 Why?
-Because it gives your client the chance to select a different address if they prefer for mailings or other communications and also provides a paper trail in the event that there’s an issue with the address given.
+Because it gives your client the chance to select a different address if they prefer for mailings or other communications and also provides a paper trail if there’s an issue with the address given.

 Free Customer Onboarding Templates